Murder of Francesco Di Cataldo: The victim

 Di Cataldo, born in Barletta on 20 September 1926, was a major marshal of the Corpo degli agenti di custodia (corps of custody agents) who held the role of deputy commander in San Vittore Prison, Milan, and director of the clinical center of the same prison.

 After three years spent training at the Military School of Custody Agents in Portici, in 1951 he was assigned to San Vittore Prison.

 Here Di Cataldo proved to be a useful and dedicated man of dialogue and moderation, a believer in prison as a means of re-education of a prisoner.
 He made a career over the years until he reached the rank of Major Marshal and the position of Deputy Commander; due to his performance he was never transferred, as usually happened to the promoted rank.

 Despite having received several threats since the mid-seventies, and despite his requests, Di Cataldo was never assigned an escort.

 The act

-Early in the morning of April 20, 1978, just over a month after the kidnapping of Aldo Moro, Di Cataldo left his Milanese home in via Ponte Nuovo, in the suburban area of Crescenzago, to walk to the trolleybus stop and ride to the Milan Metro stop that would take him to Cadorna station, from where he would have reached the prison on foot.
+Early in the morning of April 20, 1978, just over a month after the kidnapping of Aldo Moro, Di Cataldo left his home in via Ponte Nuovo, in the suburban area of Crescenzago, Milan, to walk to the trolleybus stop and ride to the Milan Metro stop that would take him to Cadorna station, from where he would have reached the prison on foot.
 He was murdered by two terrorists with two gunshots to the head, four in the back and one in the left arm; two other terrorists were waiting in an automobile ready to flee.

 Di Cataldo was married to Maria Violante and had two teenage children, Alberto and Paola.